janeosaur/wayfarer2/README.md

 # wayfarer2: deployed at https://wayfarer2.herokuapp.com/

 A React app initially created as a team project in GA WDI-27.
-I've gone on to revamp the entire front-end, added parallax 3d effect, and updated database models to incorporate user info from firebase.
+I've gone on to revamp the entire front-end, added parallax 3d effect, and updated database models and components to incorporate user info from firebase.